kliment-olechnovic/curriculum-vitae/Kliment_Olechnovic_CV.markdown

 Group "Venclovas", members: Dapkūnas J, Olechnovič K, Venclovas Č.

 **2018**
-: Top results in EMA (estimation of model accuracy) in CASP13 experiment.
+: One of the top performances in EMA (estimation of model accuracy) in CASP13 experiment.
 Groups "VoroMQA-A" and "VoroMQA-B", members: Olechnovič K, Venclovas Č.

 **2016**